Nikon D810 versus Canon 5DS

 With 50.3MP, the 5DS offers a higher resolution than the D810 (36.2MP), but the 5DS has smaller individual pixels (pixel pitch of 4.14μm versus 4.88μm for the D810).
 Yet, the 5DS is a somewhat more recent model (by 7 months) than the D810, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the D810 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-Of the two cameras under review, the D810 has a notably higher overall DXO score than the D810 (overall score 10 points higher), which gives it an advantage in terms of imaging quality.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Of the two cameras under review, the D810 has a notably higher overall DXO score than the 5DS (overall score 10 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 1 bits higher color depth, 2.4 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Nikon D810 (⇒ rgt)||Full Frame||36.2||7360||4912||1080/60p||25.7||14.8||2853||97|